Paraminter/Paraminter.Associating.Semantic.Attributes.Named.Koalemos/README.md

 # Paraminter.Semantic.Attributes.Named.Koalemos

-Provides a `Paraminter` associator specialized in semantic named attribute arguments.
+Provides a `Paraminter` associator of semantic named attribute arguments.

 See [Paraminter](https://www.github.com/Paraminter/Paraminter) for more information.